ellakoa/postcard-poem/content/posts/tricksy-summer.md

   The sun opened the furnace door and out latent heat did pour.

-  The land was too green to scorch revelled under the fiery torch.
+  The land, too green to scorch
+  revelled under the fiery torch.
   The days were hot and balmy,
   the nights, humid and clammy.